Chip in $25 today to help send Jason to Harrisburg

 Jason believes your elected officials should always be accessible and meet communities where they are.
 Jason would be committed to hosting open community meetings all throughout the year from Lafayette Hill to Wynnewood and more.

 With Jason, town halls would be held at various times of day and evening to ensure those who want to attend are able to do so.
 Jason would also ensure town halls happen virtually for those who for any reason are not able to or prefer not to travel.
+Outside of open forum spaces, Jason will be intentional about collaborating with various stakeholders and elected officials for roundtables on general issues and concerns.

 Jason believes that the platform of a State Representative belongs to the people and that communicating with your legislator should be accessible to all residents of the 148th House District.